 Procedures are in place regarding campus safety for fire, earthquake, active shooter, and emergency preparedness.
 Order and safety on campus are a high priority.
-The school secretary also and an instructional aide serve as the yard supervisors for recess and lunch.
+The instructional aides serve as the yard supervisors for recess and lunch.
 The ratio of students to playground supervisors is no more than 28:1.
 The Santa Clara custodian cleans the rooms every day.
 He is conscientious and hardworking in maintaining a clean school.
 The school is regularly inspected for safety.
 School facilities are regularly maintained and repaired.